SarahStrobel/Benchmark/README.md

 # Benchmark for terminator prediction using RNA-Seq and Term-Seq data

+The results (including the actual set of terminators) is in the repository BenchmarkResults (https://github.com/SarahStrobel/BenchmarkResults)

 ## Replicating the benchmark from source

 The scripts necessary to replicate the benchmark data are included here.
 To run these, you will need: